Radiation induced electronic trap states and local structural disorder in van~der~Waals bonded semiconductor crystals

-The crystals' spectral density of trap states (DOS) is determined without any \emph{a priori} assumptions by measuring current voltage characteristics at different temperatures and applying temperature-dependent space-charge limited current spectroscopy (TD-SCLC).
-The basic concept of SCLC is electrical transport by thermally excited charge carriers.
-Due to the Fermi-Dirac statistics this excitation from localised traps to delocalised, conducting states takes place in a small energy window.
-If the Fermi energy $E_F$ is shifted with increasing voltage additional space charge is injected.
-The trap DOS is deconvoluted from this differential increment.
+In this study we address the formation of electronic trap states upon X-ray irradiation in Rubrene single crystals, a grain boundary free model material for van~der~Waals bonded semiconductors.
+The spectral density of trap states (DOS) is determined by measuring current voltage characteristics at different temperatures and applying temperature-dependent space-charge limited current spectroscopy (TD-SCLC).
+The basic concept of SCLC is electrical transport by charge carriers thermally excited above a certain energy separating extended from localised states.
+No further \emph{a priori} assumptions --- in particular no specific transport model --- are required.
+Due to the Fermi-Dirac statistics this excitation from localised traps to delocalised conducting states takes place in a small energy window.
+With increasing voltage, more space charge is injected, hence the Fermi energy $E_F$ is shifted towards the delocalised states.
+The trap DOS is calculated from this differential increment.
 The energy scale is given by the thermal activation energy at a given voltage corrected by the statistical shift, which accounts for the asymmetry of the DOS around $E_F$.
-The full procedure is formally discussed in references \onlinecite{Zmeskal1985,Schauer1986,Schauer1996,Schauer1997,Nespurek1984} and numerically implemented using cubic smoothing splines \cite{deBoor1987}.
+The full procedure is formally discussed in references \onlinecite{Zmeskal1985,Schauer1986,Schauer1996,Schauer1997,Nespurek1984,Braga2008} and numerically implemented using cubic smoothing splines \cite{deBoor1987}.

-Rubrene crystals were grown by physical vapour transport in high purity argon flow and are platelet-like with the surface perpendicular to the \SI{26.86}{\angstrom} long crystallographic $a$ axis \cite{Jurchescu2006,Menard2006,Minato2009} which is also the direction of current flow in our experiments.
-With a modified `flip-crystal' technique \cite{Takeya2003} the crystals were laminated onto prefabricated gold electrodes.
-For the vacuum evaporation of the top electrode, the samples were slightly cooled in order to minimise the thermal load on the crystals.
-The resulting sample layout is schematically shown in fig.~\ref{fig:SampleLayout}.
+Rubrene crystals were grown by physical vapour transport in high purity argon flow.
+The platelet-like crystals were then laminated onto prefabricated gold electrodes, similar to the `flip-crystal' technique \cite{Takeya2003}.
+For the vacuum deposition of the top electrode, the samples were cooled in order to minimise the thermal load on the crystals.
+The sample layout is schematically shown in Fig.~\ref{fig:SampleLayout}.
+Current flows along the \SI{26.86}{\angstrom} long crystallographic $a$ axis \cite{Jurchescu2006,Menard2006,Minato2009}.
+The simultaneous measurement of up to four sites on the same crystal --- called channels --- provides verifiable results and the shielding of some of these channels during irradiation provides the necessary reference.
+Furthermore, this sample arrangement (c.f.\ Fig.~\ref{fig:SampleLayout}) enables checking of reproducibility and device stability.